 - Related Forms

 Rental applications are valuable to landlords for several reasons.
 First and foremost, they collect all of the information and consent needed to run credit and background checks on applicants.
-Second, they tend to filter out potential tenants that are not actually serious about renting the available unit.
-Finally, they assure a landlord that the applicant can pay their rent consistently and maintain the rental unit.2
+Second, they tend to filter out potential tenants that are not serious about renting the available unit.
+Finally, they provide assurance to the landlord that the applicant can pay their rent consistently and maintain the rental unit.

-For households with multiple adults and incomes, it’s recommended to require each adult to complete their own application.
-It’s also important to note that some states prohibit landlords from running background checks while screening potential tenants.2
+For households with multiple adults and incomes, it’s recommended that each adult be required to complete their own application.
+It’s also important to note that some states prohibit landlords from running background checks while screening potential tenants.

 The following online companies run criminal and credit checks: